It’s a sad but true reality that some people have kids they don’t really want and don’t really care about.

 16. Emotional numbness

-17. Difficulty trusting your own judgment
+17. Trouble trusting your own judgement

 When your feelings and thoughts weren’t validated as a child, you might doubt your own perceptions as an adult.
 This can make it hard to trust your instincts or make decisions.
 You might constantly ask other people for their opinions, even for small choices.